 Justin and Bhenji will also host their underground Club Ate in Blacktown for the first time on Saturday, 16 September 2017.

 In addition to Club Ate, there are several other special events as part of Balik Bayan.

 On Saturday, 16 September 2017, Filipino performance collective Sipat Lawin Ensemble presents Mahal Kita Future Bayan, a day-long community festival inspired by popular Filipino fiesta traditions.

-From Friday, 6 October 2017 to Saturday, 4 November 2017, Robert Nery and Gabrielle Finnane will curate a weekly film program that charts excellence in Filipino cinema including iconic films such as Mondomanila (2012), Himala (1982) and Portrait of the Artist as a Filipino (1965).
+From Friday, 6 October 2017 to Saturday, 4 November 2017, Robert Nery and Gabrielle Finnane will curate a weekly film program that charts excellence in Filipino cinema including iconic films such as Mondomanila (2012) and Himala (1982).

 Anino Shadowplay Collective closes the show with a short work around death and renewal on Thursday, 2 November 2017, timed during All Souls Day, a significant date in the Filipino cultural calendar.